 - Heavy Metal Mater — During a night of karaoke at Flo's, Mater recounts how he used to be a big rock star in a heavy metal band.

 - Moon Mater — Mater is inducted into the NASCA space program.
 His mission: Rescue Impala XIII, who has broken down on the moon.

 - Mater Private Eye — Private investigator Mater must solve a case about counterfeit tyres and track down the whereabouts of Tia's sister, Mia, who's been car-napped.

 - Air Mater — Mater goes to a town inhabited by planes and learns to fly.
-It was released on the Cars 2 DVD and acts as a set up for the upcoming Spin-Off film Planes.
+It was released on the Cars 2 DVD and acts as a set up for the then-upcoming Spin-Off film Planes.

 - Time Travel Mater — Mater accidentally travels back in time to when Stanley first discovered the original Radiator Springs and with Lightning, ensures that history remains on course.
 Premiered at Disney California Adventure and features locations introduced in the Cars Land expansion of the park where Stanley set up the beginnings of the town as a rest stop for traveling cars.

--related series in the works titled Tales from Radiator Springs
+- Tales from Radiator Springs

 - The Radiator Springs 500 1/2 — On the anniversary of Radiator Springs' founding, Lightning challenges a group of off-road racers to a race and they all end up getting lost, while Mater guides a tour on the trail of founder Stanley.
 Exclusively released on the Disney Movies Anywhere app.

 - Mater's Tall Tales.
 Produced for Disney Channel.
 One of John Lasseter's final directing jobs at Pixar.